 Get API Credentials

-You’ll need to get the API credentials to enter onto your site, or in a Maps WordPress plugin.
+You’ll need to get the API credentials to enter into your site, or in a Maps WordPress plugin.
 Let’s go get those.
-From which ever page you’re at, click on the Google Cloud Platform link in the header.
+From whichever page you’re at, click on the Google Cloud Platform link in the header.
 This will take you back to the dashboard.
-From there, hover over APIs and Services, and choose Credentials:
+From there, hover over APIs & Services, and choose Credentials:

 On the next page find the Create Credentials link.
 Hover over it and you’ll see a list of credential types.
 Choose the top one pertaining to APIs: